CxGainz/DS_HashMap_Portfolio/README.md

 The second file hash_map.oa.py is my updated rework of the implementation after the class ended, to refresh my knowledge on data structures.
 This file implements a hashmap using open addressing (quadratic probing method)

-The third file hash_map_sc.py is my updated reword of the implementation after the class ended, to refresh my knowledge on data structures.
-This file implements a hashmap using chaining (storing linked lists in the dynamic array indices)
+The third file hash_map_sc.py is my updated rework of the implementation after the class ended, to refresh my knowledge on data structures.
+This file implements a hashmap using chaining (storing linked lists in the dynamic array indices to avoid collisions)